Ortlund-Laboratory/DMS_IgG1Fc/example_enrichment_escape/README.md

 ## Data Visualization

-Go to [scores_and_visualization](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main/example_enrichment_escape/visualization) for heatmap generation.
+Go to [scores_and_visualization](https://github.com/Ortlund-Laboratory/DMS_IgG1Fc/tree/main/example_enrichment_escape/scores_and_visualization) for enrichment and/or escape score calculation and heatmap generation.